 “It simply is delaying or postponing demolition, that is the essence of this agreement,” Lincolnwood village attorney Steven Elrod said Tuesday night.

-In March, the board voted to postpone demolition of the property, which has become an eyesore at the intersection of Lincoln and Touhy avenues, as Skokie developer Jake Weiss proposed that his team could renovate the site.
+In March, , which has become an eyesore at the intersection of Lincoln and Touhy avenues, as Skokie developer Jake Weiss proposed that his team could renovate the site.
 Restoring the property, not razing it, is a popular notion among the neighbors for both environmental and economic reasons.

 For the last month the village board negotiated with Weiss on a short term agreement culminating with the pact agreed to Tuesday night.
 The question now becomes if the Weiss group gains control of the other two parcels – one a former discount men’s suit warehouse - on the lot at a bankruptcy hearing in May.
 If that does not occur, demolition of the property once again becomes a possibility.

 “We kept all our options open for demolition and we guaranteed the safety of the property until the bankruptcy sale so I think all those were positive steps,” said Trustee Lawrence Elster.

 Among the provisions of the agreement include that the Weiss group which includes North Capital Group of Skokie, be willing to provide security for the property, board up broken up windows, install a fence and remove all combustible materials.

 “We are very pleased that the village has committed to working with us to bring our vision for the site to fruition,” Weiss said.
 “We feel we wanted to accommodate the village to make sure this process happened.
 The village had some legitimate concerns and so we addressed them.”

 But what has happened thus far does not necessarily mean Weiss and North Capital can start up the jackhammers on construction.